boholder/puntgun/docs/docs/old-config-manual.md

 You can save your api query volume by integrating search query rules to minimum number.
 The rate of limit
-of [tweet searching API](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-recent) is **180 requests per 15 minutes** with Essential Twitter API permission.
+of [tweet searching API](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-recent) is **180 requests per 15 minutes** with Essential Twitter API access.

 When used as a further filter rule (not under [who](#who) field), the script will generate a prefix `from:{user_id}` followed by this query string,